Bulgaria, the Western Rhodopes

 Low intensity agriculture means that the Western Rhodopes have retained vast swathes of beautiful grasslands, with a dazzling array of wild flowers, a mixture of familiar species and local specialities.

-In the gorges especially, there are several endemic species, one of the best known being Haberlea rhodopensis, which is related to African violets.
+In the gorges especially, there are several endemic species, one of the best known being Haberlea rhodopensis, which is related to African violets, though at the very end of its flowering season for us.
 Others endemics include Valeriana montana, Rhodope sandwort Arenaria rhodoaea, a bellflower Campanula orphanidea and the saxifrage Saxifraga stribrnyi.
 There are four geum species, two foxgloves, three wintergreens, an unusual bugle Ajuga lazmanii, St Bernard’s lily and many orchids – just a few names from so many in a rich and varied area for a botanist.
+The group in 2024 found the legendary ghost orchid, though we dare not tempt fate by picturing it here as it is famously elusive.

 Perhaps the star species is the Rhodope lily, found only here and in nearby Greece.
 It’s in flower-rich high mountain meadows, along with corncrakes and swarms of marsh fritillaries and other butterflies.